HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

 ## Set Up

 This folder provides the base navigation system for the [CMU Vision-Language-Autonomy Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
 The system is integrated with [Unity](https://unity.com) environment models.
 The code has been tested in Ubuntu 20.04 with [ROS Noetic](http://wiki.ros.org/noetic/Installation).

 Install dependencies with the command lines below:
 ```
 sudo apt update
 sudo apt install libusb-dev python-yaml python-is-python3
 ```
-In a terminal, go inside this folder and compile:
+In a terminal, go inside this folder and compile (this may take a few minutes):
 ```
 catkin_make
 ```
-Download any of our [Unity environment models](https://drive.google.com/drive/folders/1bmxdT6Oxzt0_0tohye2br7gqTnkMaq20?usp=share_link) and unzip the files to the [src/vehicle_simulator/mesh/unity](src/vehicle_simulator/mesh/unity/) folder.
-The environment model files should look like below.
-Note that the `AssetList.csv` file is generated upon start of the system.
+Download any of our [Unity environment models](https://drive.google.com/drive/folders/1bmxdT6Oxzt0_0tohye2br7gqTnkMaq20?usp=share_link), unzip the folder, and copy the files inside to the [src/vehicle_simulator/mesh/unity](src/vehicle_simulator/mesh/unity/) folder.
+The environment model files should follow the structure below.
+Note that the `AssetList.csv` file is generated upon start of the system and that only one given environment folder can be placed under the [src/vehicle_simulator/mesh/unity](src/vehicle_simulator/mesh/unity/) directory at a time.

 mesh/<br>
 &nbsp;&nbsp;&nbsp;&nbsp;unity/<br>